funkhaus/Rest-Easy/README.md

 ## API

 ### Concepts
-To avoid infinite loops in page serialization, Rest-Easy uses three main concepts: __builders__,  __serializers__, and __related data__.
+To avoid infinite loops in page serialization, Rest-Easy uses two main concepts: __builders__ and  __serializers__.

 A __builder__ will run once on a page.
 It combines the output of several serializers and returns that data as an associative array, which is then JSON-encoded to form `jsonData`.

 A __serializer__ will take one piece of data from Wordpress and translate it into an associative array.
 For example, a serializer will take a post and turn it into an array with that post's title, content, permalink, and so on.

-Avoid calling a serializer from inside another serializer - only builders and __related data__ filters should call serializers.
-(TODO: Continue here)

 ### Flow
-Rest-Easy's entry point is `core.php`, where it:
+Rest-Easy's entry point is `rest-easy.php`, where it:

 1. Saving the output of the builder in `builders.php`'s `rez_build_all_data` function
 1. Determines how to send the requested output to the user by: